Bucharest World Trade Center

 The Bucharest World Trade Center is a business centre in Bucharest, Romania.
 Among other things, it houses the headquarters of Michelin Romania, ABN AMRO Bank as well as Pullman Hotel Bucharest.
+The center has been a part of the World Trade Centers Association since 1994.

-The Bucharest World Trade Centre is 52m tall.
-It has approx. 40.000m^{2} of interior space.
-Whereas 18.000 m^{2} of that is for the Hotel PullmannBucharest World Trade Centre.
+The Bucharest World Trade Centre is 52 m tall.
+It has approximately 40000 m2 of interior space.
+Whereas 18.000 m2 of that is for the Hotel Pullmann Bucharest World Trade Centre.